LXEC 261 / EU Regulation

 How We Handle SWISS Differently

 We submit directly to SWISS's claims department in Zurich, citing the specific ECJ precedent that applies.
 SWISS's cooperative approach means most valid claims are paid within 3–5 weeks.
 For rejected claims, we escalate to FOCA (Swiss Federal Office of Civil Aviation) — their ADR decisions are binding.
-SWISS's compliance rate at ADR stage exceeds 90%.
+SWISS's ADR process is available for escalation.

 02Common SWISS Disruptions